joseph27choi/joseph27choi/README.md

 Here are some ideas to get you started: -->

 - 🔭 I’m currently working AccountaBuddy
-- 🌱 I’m currently learning RTOS
+- 🌱 I’m currently learning parallel and concurrent programming